-We have partnered with the Wyoming Geographic Information Science Center to develop a secure GPS movement database for Wyoming.
-We have identified over 40 separate GPS studies and have obtained, reviewed, and standardized many of them to make data consistent and comparable.
-We have built into the online viewer a suite of analytical tools to work alongside archived movement data.
-These tools will allow individuals to access and explore GPS movement data whether they are managers, biologists, or curious members of the general public.
-We have designed the database and viewer to be the standard archive for ungulate movement data in Wyoming and a durable resource for the state and region.
+WMI has partnered with the Wyoming Geographic Information Science Center (WyGISC) to develop a secure database for Wyoming’s GPS migration studies.
+We have obtained, reviewed, and standardized studies to make data consistent and comparable, and have built a suite of analytical tools into the online viewer to gain insights into the archived movement data.
+These tools allow individuals to access and explore GPS movement data whether they are managers, biologists, or curious members of the general public.
+The database and viewer are now a standard archive for ungulate movement data in Wyoming and a durable resource for the state and region.

-By working with researchers who have chosen to share their data, this project makes it possible for users to view and animate ungulate movement data.
+By working with researchers who have shared their data, this project makes it possible for users to view and animate ungulate movement data.
 Nevertheless, the raw location data can only be obtained by contacting the original data owner.

-is leading our efforts on this project and is the primary liaison with researchers and partners.
+led our efforts on this project as the primary liaison with researchers and partners.
 Shannon Albeke

-has led the overall design of the database and the online viewer, with programming expertise provided by Phil Polzer
+at WyGISC led the overall design and implementation of the database and application.
+Front end viewer design and development expertise was provided by Megen Brittel

-This project has been made possible through a wide variety of funding partners, including: the Wyoming Department of Transportation, the Wyoming Game and Fish Department, the Bureau of Land Management, the Rocky Mountain Elk Foundation, The Nature Conservancy, the US Geological Survey, and the Wyoming Game and Fish Commission.
+This project is possible through a wide variety of funding partners, including: the Wyoming Department of Transportation, the Wyoming Governor’s Big Game License Coalition, Wyoming Game and Fish Department, the Bureau of Land Management, the Rocky Mountain Elk Foundation, The Nature Conservancy, the US Geological Survey, and the Wyoming Game and Fish.
 This project also relies on the cooperation of the many researchers and managers across Wyoming and the region who have collected and shared ungulate movement data.
 Their efforts and cooperation have greatly benefited this project.